 Can HMRC check your personal bank account?
 It’s a question many people ask, worried that the taxman can freely browse their financial data.

-Currently, the answer to the question is a qualified ‘yes’.
-If HMRC is investigating a taxpayer, it has the power to issue a ‘third party notice’ to request information from banks and other financial institutions.
+Until June 2021, the answer to the question was a qualified ‘yes’.
+If HMRC is investigating a taxpayer, the power to issue a ‘third party notice’ to request information from banks and other financial institutions has been there for some time.
 It can also issue these notices to a taxpayer’s lawyers, accountants and estate agents.

 However, this doesn’t mean that the taxman can issue these notices willy-nilly.
 HMRC not only has to prove that information is ‘reasonably required’, but the taxpayer or a tax tribunal must give approval.

-What data will HMRC be able to access?
+What other data are HMRC able to access?

 - Bank and building society interest (building on the information already available)